 In the 2024-2028 Strategic Plan of our faculty, the analysis of human resources as well as physical, technical and financial resources is included in the context of "Internal Analysis" (Evidence 4: 1).
 Here, it is mentioned that our faculty has an appropriate infrastructure in terms of both physical and technological resources and continues its development.
 The development of these resources is monitored in the activity reports of our faculty (Evidence 5).
-The process management of the faculty's research resources, including planning, implementation, control and prevention stages, is included in the faculty's quality manual (Evidence 6).
+The process management of the faculty's research resources, which includes planning, implementation, control and prevention stages, is included in the faculty's quality handbook (Evidence 6).

-There are 73 academic staff offices (1428.64 m2) to be used by 87 academic staff of our faculty, thus providing a private space for the research of our academic staff (Evidence 4: 1).
+There are 73 academic staff offices $(1428.64 \text{ m}^2)$ to be used by 87 academic staff of our faculty, thus providing a private space for the research of our academic staff (Evidence 4: 1).
 In addition to the main library of the university located in the central campus, a library has been established within our faculty, thus meeting the need for an easily accessible common research area (Evidence 7).
 There is a wireless internet network in all of our faculties and internet access is provided through this wireless network and support can be obtained from printers open for common use (Evidence 4: 1).
 In addition, the construction of the new main library building of our university, which is designed "not only as a place that provides access to information, but also as a center that brings the learning community together", started this year (Evidence 8: 1 and Evidence 9).

 Database subscriptions that allow remote access by the university library are available to the academic staff of our faculty (Evidence 10).
 Developments in the university library are shared publicly on an annual basis through Yulib Express, the library's e-newsletter (Evidence 8).
-Numerical data about the library are included and monitored in this newsletter (Evidence 8).
+Numerical data about the library are included and monitored in this newsletter (Evidence 8: 2).

 In the context of electronic resources, our faculty's corporate website and social media accounts provide a kind of digital research environment for our stakeholders.
 Sharing the activities carried out on our website and social media accounts allows our stakeholders to follow the research activities carried out in our faculty and provides an encouraging environment for their own research.
-The number of visits to our corporate website 11300 and the number of pages viewed 155000 in the 2024 Annual Report of our faculty is an important indicator of this situation (Evidence 5: 1).
+The number of 11300 visits and 155000 viewed pages of our corporate website in the 2024 Annual Report of our faculty is an important indicator of this situation (Evidence 5: 1).
 From this point of view, in order to convey all the activities carried out in our faculty, especially research and development, to our stakeholders in a concise manner, a faculty bulletin published periodically from the news on our corporate website was created (Evidence 11).

-In addition to all these data, stakeholder opinions were obtained through advisory committees and questionnaires for research resources as stated in the quality handbook of our faculty (Evidence 12: $\underline{1}$, $\underline{2}$, $\underline{3}$, $\underline{4}$, Evidence 13: $\underline{1}$, $\underline{2}$, $\underline{3}$, $\underline{4}$ and Evidence 14).
-The information obtained was evaluated at the Research and Development Committee meetings and at the Quality and Accreditation General Meetings and suggestions for improvement were made (Evidence 15: $\underline{1}$, $\underline{2}$ and Evidence 16: $\underline{1}$, $\underline{2}$, $\underline{3}$).
+In addition to all these data, stakeholder opinions were obtained through advisory committees and questionnaires for research resources as stated in the quality handbook of our faculty (Evidence 12: 1, 2, 3, 4, Evidence 13: 1, 2, 3, 4 and Evidence 14).
+The information obtained was evaluated at the Research and Development Commission meetings and at the Quality and Accreditation General Meetings and suggestions for improvement were made (Evidence 15: 1, 2 and Evidence 16: 1, 2, 3).